MrBrax/mrbrax.github.io/_posts/2025-11-25-resource-files.markdown

 `images/*.png` will include all PNG files in the "images" folder.

+**Do NOT include "assets" at the start of the path**, as the engine automatically looks for resources in the "assets" directory of your project.

 After saving your settings, publish your game again, and the specified resource files should now be included in the build.